whizrsa/SA_Online_Mart_ITEHA3/README.md

 To add an image you must first create a category.

-So go to the category page by clicking the category in the header.
+So go to the category page by clicking the categories in the header.

 Once you have created a category, you can update and delete the category.